-Distributed design is an approach that suddenly received great attention as a result of the mask-cutting patterns and instructions that were made available online during the COVID-19 crisis.
-In cooperation with the European Distributed Design Platform – one of the innovation leaders in this area – the VIENNA DESIGN WEEK brings together projects that go far beyond simple homemade handicrafts in the exhibition LOCAL RESPONSE, GLOBAL NEED.
-These demonstrate how communities of designers and makers have found their own ways of assuming responsibility in the crisis.
-The objects are representative examples of a range of design solutions from around the globe and were produced on the basis of open templates in Vienna's Happylab.
-Together, they provide proof that open source, decentralized production and democratic design can combine to protect us.
+In the presentation LOCAL RESPONSE, GLOBAL NEED, VIENNA DESIGN WEEK brought together projects that go far beyond individual self-made solutions: they demonstrated how communities of designers and makers found their own ways of assuming responsibility in the crisis.
+The objects on display were examples of a wide range of design approaches from around the globe and were produced in Vienna’s Happylab on the basis of open templates.
+Taken together, they provide proof that open-source, decentralized production and democratic design can protect us.

-With contributions from the MIT Center for Bits and Atoms (USA), Maker’s Asylum (Mumbai, India), Prusa Research (Prague, Czech Republic), Science Camp (Basra, Iraq), Casa Criatura (Olinda, Brazil) and BATCH.WORKS (London, United Kingdom).
+The exhibition featured contributions from MIT Center for Bits and Atoms (USA), Maker’s Asylum (Mumbai, India), Prusa Research (Prague, Czech Republic), Science Camp (Basra, Iraq), Casa Criatura (Olinda, Brazil), and BATCH.WORKS (London, United Kingdom).